foundriesio/docs/source/reference-manual/linux/linux-dev-mode.rst

   $ cat  meta-subscriber-overrides/meta-subrecipes-core/systemd/systemd_%.bbappend
   PACKAGECONFIG += "${@bb.utils.contains('DEV_MODE', '1', 'coredump', '', d)}"

-Another example is to enable the Yocto Project ``IMAGE_FEATURES`` to include some development and debug artifacts in the final image, as defined by `Yocto Project image features`_, the following line can be added to the file ``meta-subscriber-overrides/recipes-samples/images/lmp-factory-image.bb``::
+Another example is to enable the Yocto Project ``IMAGE_FEATURES`` to include some development and debug artifacts in the final image, as defined by `Yocto Project image features`_.
+The following can be added to the file, ``meta-subscriber-overrides/recipes-samples/images/lmp-factory-image.bb``::

     IMAGE_FEATURES += "${@bb.utils.contains('DEV_MODE', '1', '', 'debug-tweaks tools-sdk', d)}"